RsyncProject/rsync/rsync.1.md

 See the [`--trust-sender`](#opt) option for additional details.

+CAUTION: it is not particularly safe to use rsync to copy files from a case-preserving filesystem to a case-ignoring filesystem.
+If you must perform such a copy, you should either disable symlinks via `--no-links` or enable the munging of symlinks via [`--munge-links`](#opt)) (and make sure you use the right local or remote option).
+This will prevent rsync from doing potentially dangerous things if a symlink name overlaps with a file or directory.
+It does not, however, ensure that you get a full copy of all the files (since that may not be possible when the names overlap).
+A potentially better solution is to list all the source files and create a safe list of filenames that you pass to the [`--files-from`)(#opt) option.
+Any files that conflict in name would need to be copied to different destination directories using more than one copy.

+While a copy of a case-ignoring filesystem to a case-ignoring filesystem can work out fairly well, if no `--delete-during` or `--delete-before` option is active, rsync can potentially update an existing file on the receiveing side without noticing that the upper-/lower-case of the filename should be changed to match the sender.

 ## ADVANCED USAGE

 The syntax for requesting multiple files from a remote host is done by